khiajohnson/SpiCE-Corpus/docs/procedures.md

 <br>
 ## Task 3: Interview

-The conversational interview accounted for the bulk of the session, and typically lasted around 25 minutes.
-It covered a variety of everyday topics such as culture, food, school, hobbies, and family.
+The conversational interview accounted for the bulk of the session, and typically lasted around 25 minutes each.
+The interviews covered a variety of everyday topics such as culture, food, school, hobbies, and family.
 The sequence of topics with potential follow-up prompts and questions is available in the following documents.
 Note that the interviews were dynamic, in that the interviewer went along with what the participant wanted to discuss!
 As such, the content of interviews varies substantially.

 - [English interview questions PDF](spice-interview-questions-english.pdf)
 - [Cantonese interview questions PDF](spice-interview-questions-cantonese.pdf)